melparker101/Etiologic-Cell-Types/CELLEX/README.md

 Use the lindg_adipo_data_prep.R script.

 ### 2. Run CELLEX
 Read in the count data and metadata to python and then run CELLEX.
-Use lindg_run_CELLECT.py
+Use lindg_run_CELLECT.py script.